sw4chan/wiki2018/src/markdown/HP-Silver.md

 #### **Usefulness** ####
 How useful the project is and how it may impact society (the degree of stakeholder benefit and how many stakeholders would gain this benefit).

 Following the team analysis, the project proposals were presented to advisors from the University of Waterloo’s Faculties of Biology and Math.
 Advisors from the University of Waterloo Faculty of Biology: Brian Ingalls, Trevor Charles, Barbara Moffatt, Andrew Doxey, and Forbes Burkowski.
+Their feedback and expertise was acknowledged and factored into our project decision as well.

 ### **Criteria Weighting (out of 5)** ###